hbc/NGS_Data_Analysis_Course/lessons/02_data_organization.md

 **Tip** Remember, when we give a command, rather than copying and pasting, just type it out.
 Also the '$' indicates we are at the command prompt, do not include that in your command.
 **Tip** If you were not in your home directory, the easiest way to get there is to enter the command *cd* - which always returns you to home.

-2. First, make a directory for your project in the `unix_oct2015` folder using the `mkdir` command
+Now, make a directory for your project in the `unix_oct2015` folder using the `mkdir` command

 ```
-mkdir unix_oct2015/rnaseq_project
+$ mkdir unix_oct2015/rnaseq_project
 ```

-3. Next you want to set up the following directory structure within your project directory to keep files organized.
+Next you want to set up the following directory structure within your project directory to keep files organized.

 ```
 rnaseq_project/